 Stop using any skin thinners like retinoids, peels, exfoliations, micro needling and laser treatments two weeks prior to your appointment.
 No waxing facials or brow tinting at least 2 days before.
 No alcohol within 24 hours and no pain reducers or caffeine that day.
+No Botox or fillers at least two months prior at Botox can change the natural placement of your brows.
 People are often more sensitive to pain around they periods please keep this in mind when booking your appointment.
 Skin must be intact and free of any blemishes, burns, sores or other skin conditions or we will have to reschedule you.
 Please let us know in advance.

 Preprocedural- No alcohol the night before and minimal caffeine the day of.
 Stop fish oil supplements at least 3 days prior.
 No Botox at least 2 weeks prior, no peels, IPL lasers, facials treatments, sun tanning, or any other services that might compromise the skin at least two weeks prior.
 No Accutane for 6 months prior.

 The Don’ts- No dirty fingers touching your new brows.
 No sweating, no intense exercise, going for a walk or gentle stretching is okay.
 No sun tanning or bathing for at least 1 month post as the UV rays can change your pigment color.
 No dirty jobs like gardening or cleaning out your basement.
 No hot water on your face in the shower, no makeup, skincare or SPF on the brows until healed.
 You will know its healed when all of the little flakes (micro scabs are done sloughing off)